pratham0709/WT-2/README.md

-# A portal to access all solved assignments of Computer Engineering Sem VI
+#  access all solved assignments of Computer Engineering Sem VI